django-cms/django-cms/docs/contributing/management.rst

 Needless to say, these labels need to be applied carefully, according to the rules of this system.

 GitHub's interface means that we have no alternative but to use colours to help identify our tickets.
 We're sorry about this.
-We've tried to use colours that will cause the fewest issues for colour-blind people, so we don't use green (since we use red) or yellow (since we use blue) labels, but we are aware it's not ideal.
+We have tried to use colours that will cause the fewest issues for colour-blind people, so we don't use green (since we use red) or yellow (since we use blue) labels, but we are aware it's not ideal.